Dev-Zhao/ProfStef-README/README.md

 ```
 ---
 ### Block assignation (20/29)
-"Blocks can be assigned to a variable then executed later.
+Blocks can be assigned to a variable then executed later.

-Note that |b| is the declaration of a variable named 'b' and that ':=' assigns a value to a variable.
+Note that `|b|` is the declaration of a variable named 'b' and that ':=' assigns a value to a variable.

-Select the three lines then Print it:"
+Select the three lines then Print it:
 ```smalltalk
 |b|
 b := [:x | x+2].